Stadler METRO: Portugal

 In 2021, Stadler won a contract to supply 14 three-car trains for Lisbon Metro.
 They are designated as the ML 20 series.
 The first train was delivered on 9 August 2024 and is planned to enter service in January 2025.

 In October 2024, Lisbon Metro again signed a contract with Stadler, this time for the supply of 24 three-car trains with an option for 12 more, designated as the ML 24 series.

 Spain

 Between 2007 and 2013, Metrovalencia, operated by Ferrocarrils de la Generalitat Valenciana, received Series 4300 trains manufactured by Vossloh.
 Following the purchase of Vossloh's factory in Valencia by Stadler, the trains have been part of the METRO range.

 In 2017, Ferrocarrils de la Generalitat de Catalunya placed an order for 15 METRO units for use on the Barcelona–Vallès Line.
 The four-car trains are 80 m long and designated class 115.
 The first train entered service in March 2022.

 United States

 In March 2019, Metropolitan Atlanta Rapid Transit Authority (MARTA) placed an order for 127 units for MARTA rail.
-Designated CQ400, they are due to be delivered and starting services in 2025.
+Designated CQ400, four trainsets were delivered by January 2026 and are expected to enter service by the start of the 2026 FIFA World Cup.